Ariel Winter Shows Off Staggering 30-Pound Weight Loss In Nothing But A Skimpy T-Shirt

 Ariel Winter is looking sensational these days.
-The Modern Family actress has made major headlines for shedding the weight: as The Inquisitr has previously reported, the star has lost 30 pounds.
+The Modern Family actress has made major headlines for shedding weight — as The Inquisitr has previously reported, the star has lost 30 pounds.

 Ariel didn’t seem out to showcase her weight loss in her most recent Instagram update, but it was definitely visible.
 The 21-year-old took to the platform for an update celebrating actor and co-star Rico Rodriguez’s birthday.
 Ariel’s update showed various photos of the ABC stars together, although the opening photo just showed Rico.

-A quick swipe to the right sent out the pair posing together.
+A quick swipe to the right showed the pair posing together.
 Here, Rico was standing on the left with his co-star to his right.
-The duo was twinning in matching t-shirts and appearing to highlight the situation by pointing to their shirts.
+The duo twinned in matching T-shirts and appeared to highlight the situation by pointing to their shirts.
 While Rico had opted for a pair of tan shorts, Ariel seemed to have gone a little skimpier.
 The star appeared in nothing but her loose tee with the camera taking in her slim and shapely legs.

 A lengthy caption from Ariel sent Rico best wishes for his special day with a reminder that she’ll always be there to “support” him.